 After many years signed with Decca you recently founded your own ‘Alta Music’ label?

-The name comes from the area where I live in here in Spain – Alta means high, and is also the type of voice I have.
+The name comes from the area where I live in here in Spain, Alta meaning high, and is also the type of voice I have.
 I also thought it an easy name to remember, and so it became Alta Music.
-The first songs I recorded were show tunes that I sang in my cabaret act. and these were featured on my Encore CD.
-Then I decided to follow up with an Irish album My Ireland, which included most of the songs I am most often asked to sing – not just traditional, but songs people loved – which is why I recorded them.
+The first songs I recorded were show tunes that I sang in my cabaret act and these were featured on my Encore album.
+Then I decided to follow up with an Irish album My Ireland, which included most of the songs I am most often asked to sing, not just traditional, but songs people loved which is why I recorded them.

-I couldn’t pick just one – it would be too difficult, so I’ll mention my top three.
-Andrew Lloyd Weber for his beautiful show tunes – always a joy for me to sing – Elton John for his inventive and very exciting music – “The Lion King” alone I just love, as well as most of his other songs – a great performer; and Janice Ian, who has a nice touch of getting right to the point and writing some very poignant songs – again, my favorite track “At Seventeen” – just listen to those lyrics!
-At the moment I’m looking for a lyricist to work with me on my new compositions.
+I couldn’t pick just one as it would be too difficult, so I’ll mention my top three.
+Andrew Lloyd Webber for his beautiful show tunes, always a joy for me to sing.
+Elton John for his inventive and very exciting music, “The Lion King” alone I just love, as well as most of his other songs and as a great performer.
+And Janis Ian, who has a nice touch of getting right to the point and writing some very poignant songs.
+My favourite track “At Seventeen” just listen to those lyrics!

-Who is your favorite Irish composer at present?
+Who is your favourite Irish composer at present?

 What unfulfilled dreams do you still want to achieve?

-A comment from one particular man has remained with me – where his email said he had “heard your beautiful voice and music for the first time, and all I can say is you turned my heavy heart into a feather floating on the breeze”.
+A comment from one particular man has remained with me.
+His email said he had “heard your beautiful voice and music for the first time, and all I can say is you turned my heavy heart into a feather floating on the breeze”.
 I was quite touched by that remark.